-The table convention allows the SMBIOS structures to be accessed under 32-bit protected-mode operating systems such as Microsoft Windows NT.
-This convention provides a searchable entry-point structure that contains a pointer to the packed SMBIOS structures residing somewhere in 32-bit physical address space.
+The table convention allows the SMBIOS structures to be accessed under 32-bit and 64-bit protected-mode operating systems such as Microsoft Windows XP\, Microsoft Windows Server\, or Linux\.
+This convention provides a searchable entry-point structure (queryable on EFI-based systems) that contains a pointer to the packed SMBIOS structures residing somewhere in 32-bit physical address space (i.e. below 4 GB).